 Dorsey School of Beauty maintains an atmosphere conducive to learning and does not have provisions to accommodate children.
-It is the policy of the school that children may not be brought to orientation, classrooms, or the clinic, or left in lounges, offices, or any part of the school.
+It is the policy of the school that children should not be brought to orientation, classrooms, or left in lounges, offices, or any part of the school.